InformaticsMatters/format-support-template/README.md

 >   Replace the following template text with your own documentation

-A template repository for **DataTier dataset format-support implementations**.
+A template repository for **Informatics Matters DataTier dataset format-support container image implementations**.

 Use this repository to start development of a container image that can be used by the DataTier Manager to support the loading of a dataset _type_.